 I gave a lot of thought to what I really wanted to say to my husband and how I would want that said if he were to say it to me.
 Kindness quickly became a motivating factor.
 (It can be a very scary thing to envision how you look to others when you talk.)

 I started thinking about what I wanted from him and asked myself if I was returning the favor and, more than that, did I really know him well enough to give him what he might want, seeing as he was a different person with different preferences.
 Learning to ask good questions then became important, as well as learning his moods so that the timing of my questions wouldn’t drive him mad.

 Eventually I began to see changes, small at first.
 I could live with myself better and the twinkle was back in my husband’s eye.
 And I knew that if I would just stay on the journey that I would be giving my marriage the chance that it needed to not only survive, but flourish.
 The hints of success were there.
 I began to see glimpses of that “loving well” and “living fully” that I so very much wanted.

 Today my kids are grown (and I have a granddaughter and grandson too!).
 My husband, Paul, and I work together and actually enjoy it.
 We continue to invest in our marriage and reap the benefits of it (we are best friends and hugely in love with each other).
 A few years back I got a wild hare and decided that sharing some ideas would be a good thing and The Generous Wife tips were born.
 Not to be outdone, my husband created The Generous Husband. (and now The XY Code) It is our ongoing joy to infect others with the desire to bless their spouses.

 Our home is in the beautiful Northwest (USA).
 We work for a simple church resource ministry and for the marriage ministry that took on a life of its own several years ago.
-We enjoy travel (which thankfully our jobs afford us) and sharing life with the many friends we make along the way.
+We enjoy sharing life with the many friends we have made along the way.